python/cpython/Doc/library/os.rst

    For :func:`spawnle`, :func:`spawnlpe`, :func:`spawnve`, and :func:`spawnvpe`
-   (note that these all end in "e"), the *env* parameter must be a mapping which is used to define the environment variables for the new process; the :func:`spawnl`, :func:`spawnlp`, :func:`spawnv`, and :func:`spawnvp` all cause the new process to inherit the environment of the current process.
+   (note that these all end in "e"), the *env* parameter must be a mapping which is used to define the environment variables for the new process (they are used instead of the current process' environment); the functions :func:`spawnl`, :func:`spawnlp`, :func:`spawnv`, and :func:`spawnvp` all cause the new process to inherit the environment of the current process.